na-na-hi/renget/archive/smgenlorePh2P2.md

  ***
 -> [♪ ♪ ♪ ♪ ♪](https://files.catbox.moe/vj1u66.mp3) <-

    In Valhalla, Ratatoskr (in tune with / LARPing as his inner squirrel) is doing his usual scurrying around, before Odin calls him into his chamber for a situation report.
-Ratatoskr says that at the surface everything's looks fine with Yggdrasil - but both know something happened to it in some way to cause all the current shit happening.
+Ratatoskr says that at the surface everything's looks fine with Yggdrasil - but both of them know something has happened to it in some way to cause all the current shit happening.
 Even Odin's runes are acting up, they start speaking in foreign tongues that neither of them know of before ~~*lmfao*~~ killing themselves.
    Ratatoskr backtracks a bit and says maybe something's up with Yggdrasil, a very tired Odin says that something's definitely fucking with le divine realm, so they both go off to fix it.

 ***

    Now to Baba Yaga.
-She's alone in the woods doing her thing / speaking to herself *(probably a schizo)*, and knows exactly what's happening, but her only divine 'rule' means she isn't allowed to help or hinder anyone unless they ask.
+She's alone in the woods doing her thing / speaking to herself *(probably a schizo)*, and knows exactly what's happening, but her only divine 'rule' means she isn't allowed to help or hinder anyone unless they ask her.
 'Somethings' getting restless though.
-   She talks to the shadows that her prized line of skulls cast *(definitely a schizo)*, observing they're nice and obedient *for now* (implying at some point they weren't before) and tells us that she put what she found of a mindbroken Persephone back on her feet then sent her East, a bit humbler than when she arrived, post-commune with Yggdrasil and 'delicate' banishment via Heimdallr.
-Lucky for Persephone, she evidently got sent to Sea-of-Mists Niflheim and not to instadeath Sea-of-Flames Muspelheim.
+   She talks to the shadows that her prized lines of skulls cast *(definitely a schizo)*, observing they're nice and obedient *for now (implying at some point they weren't before)*.
+Baba indirectly tells us that she found the mindbroken husk of Persephone *(post-commune with Yggdrasil and 'delicate' banishment via Heimdallr)*, put her back on her feet and with a jolly pat on the back, sent her to the Far East for a favor *(a bit more humble than when she arrived)*.
+Lucky for Persephone, Persephone evidently got sent to chilly Sea-of-Mists Niflheim and not to instadeath Sea-of-Flames Muspelheim.
-   Baba then tells her chicken-house to take herself East, towards Mulan, in hopes she might ask the right questions and listen to the right answers *(since 'new' Gods are apparently ususally less headstrong than established Gods)*.
+   Baba then tells her chicken-house to take herself East, towards Mulan, in hopes she might ask the right questions and listen to the right answers *(since 'new' Gods are apparently usually less headstrong than established Gods)*.

    *Baba got a fancy rendered cinematic!
 The first from the new animation studio too! ~~Sure, it's irrelevant to the lore and does nothing... but hey, it looks pretty!~~*